 - If you have a severe hypoglycaemic episode while you’re driving, you shouldn’t drive for at least a month – whether you’re involved in a crash or not.
 You’ll need to talk to your doctor and it’s likely you’ll need to see a specialist before you can safely return to driving.

 Sometimes a driver with diabetes may be issued with a licence that has certain conditions attached.
 The conditions will depend on:

 - the type of licence (classes and endorsements)

-- whether the driver has any history of hypoglycaemic attacks
+- whether you have any history of hypoglycaemic attacks

-- an assessment of the extent to which the driver suffers from the medical complications that are commonly associated with diabetes.
+- an assessment of the extent to which you suffer from the medical complications that are commonly associated with diabetes.

-The Transport Agency decides the licence conditions, having regard to the Medical aspects of fitness to drive booklet, and in consultation with the Transport Agency's Chief Medical Advisor.
+Waka Kotahi (NZ Transport Agency) decides the licence conditions, with regard to the medical aspects of fitness to drive and in consultation with their chief medical advisor.

-Diabetes and driving Factsheet 16, November 2013 NZ Transport Agency
+Diabetes and driving Waka Kotahi NZ Transport Agency